Katerina Teaiwa: Career

 Teaiwa spent three years at University of Hawaiʻi at Mānoa as an assistant professor.
 Teaiwa then returned to Australian National University where she founded and was convenor of the Pacific Studies teaching program.
 Furthermore, she was Head of Gender, Media and Cultural Studies program, School of Culture, History and Language, College of Asia and the Pacific at the Australian National University.
 In 2008 she founded the Pasifika Australia Outreach Program.
-Teaiwa was the president of the Australian Association for Pacific Studies 2012 - 2017 and is now the vice-president.
+Teaiwa is the President of the Australian Association for Pacific Studies having previously served in that role 2012 - 2017 and as Vice-president 2017-2025.

 Through her background in contemporary Pacific dance, Teaiwa and the late Seiuli Allan Alo, co-founded the Oceania Dance Theatre at University of the South Pacific in Fiji, 1999.

+She was elected a Fellow of the Australian Academy of the Humanities in 2025.